 Many people with disabilities have difficulty pursuing their career development.
 Impairments of different sorts – mobility, exertional, and mental, to name a few – can restrict a person’s ability to perform a job.
 Career Consultants of America, Inc. (CCA) helps people with disabilities optimize their work potential by assessing work capacities, evaluating options, and facilitating workplace transitions.

-The interventions CCA most often employ include reviewing and evaluating medical, employment, academic, and other relevant records; developing vocational profiles through clinical interviews and standardized testing; evaluating the viability of workplace accommodations and job reengineering; identifying transferable skills and retraining options; and assisting with job placement and career advancement.
+The interventions CCA most often employs include reviewing and evaluating medical, employment, academic, and other relevant records; developing vocational profiles through clinical interviews and standardized testing; evaluating the viability of workplace accommodations and job reengineering; identifying transferable skills and retraining options; and assisting with job placement and career advancement.

 As needed, CCA provides vocational rehabilitation expert witness services in litigated matters.
-These services most often involve evaluating claims of loss of earning capacity; below is the model CCA developed and applies.
+These services most often involve evaluating claims of loss of earning capacity.
+Below is the model CCA developed and applies.

 More information about the approach CCA uses to evaluate claims of loss of earning capacity appears in the following periodical article:

 Shahnasarian, M. (2010).
 Earning capacity assessment: Operationalizing a theory.
 Forensic Rehabilitation and Economics, 3 (2), 111 – 123.